-Strategy 4 Details For Formative Reviews trategy 4: Teachers of Geometry, Algebra 2, AQR, MMA, Precalculus, English III, and English IV will incorporate instructional strategies Formative prepare students for the TSIA and SAT during instructional time.
-Nov Feb June Strategy's Expected Result/Impact: Increase College Readiness as measured by 2024 March SAT by 15% from March administration 2023 and 60% of TSIA test-taking students will pass TSIA on their first or second administration Staff Responsible for Monitoring: Administration, English and Math Department Chairs, Instructional Coaches 60% 70% No Progress Accomplished - Continue/Modify X Discontinu ıe
+Strategy 4 Details Formative Reviews Strategy 4: Teachers of Geometry, Algebra 2, AQR, MMA, Precalculus, English III, and English IV will incorporate instructional strategies Formative to prepare students for the TSIA and SAT during instructional time.
+Teachers of Eng IV and AQR will incorporate additional SAT practice focused days.
+Feb Apr June Strategy's Expected Result/Impact: Increase College Readiness as measured by 2025 March SAT by 15% from March administration 2024 and 60% of TSIA test-taking students will pass TSIA on their first or second administration.
+40% of students who earn a 530 or higher on math and 70% of kids to earn 480 or higher on English for the SAT practice day goal.
+Staff Responsible for Monitoring: Administration, English and Math Department Chairs, Instructional Coaches No Progress Accomplished Continue/Modify X Discontinue